bryse1225/cyberChallenges/Battelle-Ghosted/writeup.md

 [1] - This option simply prints the current itinerary.\
 [2] - This is the option where most of the work is done.
 At first glance, it doesn't seem to reveal much.
 However, I noticed a variable (local_138) with a buffer of size 32(shown below), which will become important later.\
 [3] - This option is more interesting.
 It contains the "print_flag" method, which compares the "current_itinerary" with another "itinerary" variable.
 I'll provide more details on this later.\
 [4] - This option allows filing a complaint, but it simply "files" it in a /dev/null folder.
-I decided to ignore this method as it doesn't seem relevant.\
+I decided to ignore this method as it doesn't seem relevant.

 ![scheduleFlight](resources/scheduleFlight.png)

 Since it appeared that none of our flights were being added to the itinerary, I decided to try breaking the current logic by overflowing the buffer.
-I successfully tested this by inputting 32 "1s" as an overflow and 3 "B"s (what I hoped to get added).
+I successfully tested this by inputting 32 "1"s as an overflow and 3 "B"s (what I hoped to get added).

 ![after](resources/after.png)